-Unlike the older Quick Dry formula, Dulux Trade Diamond Satinwood is a fully waterbased system, meaning it will never yellow or discolor.
-There has been a lot of excitement on the Decorators Forum about this product, so I thought it was time I gave my own Dulux Trade Diamond Satinwood review.
+Unlike the older Dulux Quick Dry formula, Dulux Trade Diamond Satinwood is a fully water-based system, meaning it will never yellow or discolor.
+There has been a lot of excitement on the Decorators Forum UK about this product, so I thought it was time I gave my own Dulux Trade Diamond Satinwood review.

 The Key Benefits of Diamond Satinwood

-As already mentioned, the Dulux Trade Diamond Satinwood is fully waterbased.
+As already mentioned, the Dulux Trade Diamond Satinwood is fully water-based.
 Unlike a lot of other similar products, Diamond satinwood has a bit of body to it, meaning you can actually cut in a straight edge.
 It feels close to an oil to use, which is a massive plus point.
-Diamond Satinwood is also “self-undercoating”, meaning you can go over primed timber, or timber previously painted with an oi-based paint, without an additional adhesion primer.
+Diamond Satinwood was self-undercoating when it first came out, but they changed the formula slightly to make the paint tintable.
+Now you will need an appropriate primer when painting over a previously painted surface.
 Opacity of this product is great too!
 Oh, and it sprays really nicely!

 The Downside of Diamond Satinwood

 The biggest downside of Dulux Diamond Satinwood is the ninja runs!
 If you’re used to using water-based products, you’ll understand what I mean by that.
 The opacity of waterbased is never going to be as good as oil, so you compensate by applying generous coats.
 You then have to return to catch the sags and runs before they dry.
 Well with this you need to return a couple of times and you still miss the odd one!

 The other downside is the recoat time.
 One of the benefits of using water-based is you can apply more than one coat of the product in a day.
 Well the recoat time for Dulux Trade Diamond Satinwood is 6 hours, which almost eliminates that benefit.
 It’s a shame really.